Dhirendra Nath Ganguly: Early life

 Ganguly studied in the Visva Bharati University in Shantiniketan.
 He became a headmaster of State Art School in Hyderabad.
 He released a book of photographs of his make-up techniques called Bhavki Abhibyakti in 1915.
 He also taught this art to C.I.D. officers in both British India and independent India.
 His family hailed from Barisal.

 Career

 Indo British Film Company

 Ganguly's photography book brought him in contact of J. F. Madan, who agreed to invest in his films.
 Ganguly and Madan Theatres' manager Nitish Lahiri formed the Indo British Film Co, the first film production company owned by Bengalis, in 1918.
 Bilat Ferat (1921) (The England Returned), a silent comedy film directed by Nitish Lahiri, was the first production from this company.
 They released another two movies in 1922: Yashoda Nandan and Sadhu Aur Shaitan.

 Lotus Film Company

 Ganguly founded Lotus Film Company in Hyderabad and also established a film studio and two cinema houses with the help of Nizam.
 In 1924, he was a distributor of Razia Begum, a film made in Bombay.
-This film portrayed a Muslim princess who fell in love of a Hindu.
-This enraged Nizam and he ordered Ganguly to leave Hyderabad.
+This film portrayed a Muslim princess who fell in love with a Hindu man.
+This enraged the Nizam and he ordered Ganguly to leave Hyderabad.